 Photo: Martin LaBar

 This red twig dogwood adds fantastic colour to the winter garden.
 They show their best color in a sunny spot.
-They are sometimes also called red barked dogwood or redosier dogwood.(Cornus alba Sibirica or Cornus sericea).
+They are sometimes also called red barked or redosier dogwood.(Cornus alba Sibirica or Cornus sericea).

 They can be grown in wet soils but they also tolerate drier soils and are very easy to grow.
 Cut about two thirds of the shrub back in the spring to keep the color at it's best.